jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

   Comparison of desktops for X - https://en.wikipedia.org/wiki/Comparison_of_X_Window_System_desktop_environments

   By the time of the Linux kernel release and it becoming a stable development platform.
 What enabled Linux to move from hobby OS to real commcerial option was the creation of the first desktop environments.
 The KDE (K Desktop Environment) was the first toolkit released In 1994/5.
 It was opensources and adopted quickly but parts of it used the propriatery QT (pronounced cuteie) Windowing tool kit - which was not opensource.
 It was opensourced by KDE 2.0.
 This moved Miguel De Icazza to create a truly opensoruced alternative to KDE called GNOME.
-This was a GNU project and also included the development of the GTK Gnome Took Kit for creating windowing objects.
+This was a GNU project and also included the development of the *GTK*, commonly mistaken as the *Gnome Took Kit*, actually stands for the GIMP Tool Kit.
+[GIMP](https://en.wikipedia.org/wiki/GIMP "GIMP") is the GNU Image Manipulation Program, for creating windowing objects.

-  Miguel ended forming the company that became Xamarin, a cross development movile platform using c# to develop for Android and iOS.
+  Miguel ended up forming the company that became Xamarin, a cross development movile platform using c# to develop for Android and iOS.
   (Get picture of Miguel)

   Which is better?
 Hard to say.
 Both have had set backs and advancements over the years.
 The look and feel of KDE resembles traditional Windows as it was designed to help ease of Windows users into Linux transition.
 GNOME itstead went for the Mac route of floating windows.
 Not to be outdone.
 Ubuntu introduced their own Desktop Environment called Unity (date and time and link to Ubuntu)  This decision lead to a many Ubuntu based distros being formed just to replace the Desktop Environment.
 The majority of Linux distros use GNOME as their standard desktop0 environment.
 But as in Linux, you can customize or even replace or install side by side the Desktop evnrionemnt.
 A desktop environment needed to embody more than just window openings and closings, but began to provide tools you and I take for granted.
 Things such as a clock, or a text editor, office sutie or email client, even initially a web broweser and all these things having a consitent usage pattern and feel.